pdromnt/flashforge-toolkit/README.md

 ### TODO
 - Refactor the client's styling so it's less ugly, more componentized and maybe to look like something from the Klipper world (Mainsail my love <3).
-- Create and upload profiles that can be used with the Finder on the current version of OrcaSlicer.
-(Underway)